jgorton23/Coms327/README.md

 There is the display1DCA function that prints all the elements of the array separated by spaces and finishes by printing a new line
 There is the main function, not prototyped in the header file, that runs all 3 functions for a simple test of the program

+To run the program make sure you are in the base project directory, then type make in the terminal